 The Guitar All-In-One For Dummies covers just about everything a beginner needs to know from how to buy a guitar to how to replace strings.
 It’s an excellent introduction for delving into the world of guitars that go beyond just playing one.
-It comes with a CD with the paperback edition.
 You can also view videos and listen to audio files online.

 The instruction covers both electric and acoustic guitars.
 The music part is thorough but progresses pretty quickly.
 It covers a few genres so that you can get the specific information you want whether you’re playing the blues or going classical.
 The best thing about it is that it is an all-in-one reference that even experienced players will appreciate.

 Guitar Chords: Easy-to-Use, Easy-to-Carry, One Chord on Every Page